 As the folks at IntelligentHQ wisely note, it's important to "communicate openly, involve employees in decision-making, and focus on productivity improvements."
 Even though their advice is geared towards monitoring software, the core idea of transparency applies everywhere.
 Plan a team meeting to share the news, put together an FAQ sheet, and make sure there’s an easy way for people to ask questions.
 When your team understands the reasoning and feels part of the process, they’ll be much more receptive to the new system.

-Provide Thorough Employee Training and Support
+Offer Great Training and Ongoing Support

 Let’s be honest, no one enjoys fumbling around with a new piece of software.
 That’s why thorough training is so important—it helps everyone feel comfortable and capable right from the start.
 And this means more than just a quick demo.
 Consider different learning preferences by offering a variety of resources: live training sessions, straightforward user guides, or short video tutorials.
 For software like Officely, which is designed to integrate smoothly with tools like Slack and Teams, training can often focus on new features within an environment your team already knows.